faadias/ezdb/README.md

 		});
 	```

-13. Counts the number of records in the database where age is exclusively grater than 28 and retrieves the number:
+13. Counts the number of records in the database where age is exclusively greater than 28 and retrieves the number:

 	```javascript
 	database.table("person")